awslabs/aws-config-rdk/README.md

 ## Create Rules

 In your working directory, use the `create` command to start creating a new custom rule.
 You must specify the runtime for the Lambda function that will back the Rule, and you can also specify a resource type (or comma-separated list of types) that the Rule will evaluate or a maximum frequency for a periodic rule.
 This will add a new directory for the rule and populate it with several files, including a skeleton of your Lambda code.

+> :warning: By default, if you do not specify a runtime, `rdk` will select the latest `rdklib` Python runtime (eg. `python3.12-lib`).
+If you use an `rdklib` runtime, you will need to have `rdklib` Lambda layer installed in your AWS account (see `--generate-lambda-layer` in `rdk init` above), and will need `rdklib` installed locally if you plan to run unit tests locally.
+Alternatively, you can explicitly specify a non-`rdklib` runtime like `python3.12`.

 ```bash
 rdk create MyRule --runtime python3.12 --resource-types AWS::EC2::Instance --input-parameters '{"desiredInstanceType":"t2.micro"}'